Seal (musician): Initial success: 1990s

+Jeff Beck and Seal performed a cover of "Manic Depression" for the 1993 album Stone Free: A Tribute to Jimi Hendrix.
+Seal also contributed vocals to a cover of John Lennon's "Imagine" for the 2010 Herbie Hancock album, The Imagine Project along with P!nk, India.Arie, Jeff Beck, Konono Nº1, Oumou Sangaré and others.

 After Seal regrouped with Trevor Horn, his second album, also self-titled, was released in 1994.
 A success, the album featured the singles "Prayer for the Dying" and "Newborn Friend", and later received a Grammy nomination for Album of the Year.
 "Prayer for the Dying" became a minor pop hit in the US, peaking at number 21 on the Billboard Hot 100.
 A third single, "Kiss from a Rose", performed modestly when released, but was later featured to much wider popularity when it was remixed for the soundtrack to Batman Forever.
 "Kiss from a Rose" won a Grammy Award for Record of the Year and Grammy Award for Song of the Year in 1996, becoming Seal's best-performing single on the US market (it topped the Billboard Hot 100 in late August 1995) and hit number four in the UK.

 In 1998, Seal released Human Being.
 The album was the product of a turbulent time in his life, including a split and later reconciliation with producer Horn, as well as Seal's parting with ZTT Records and his signing with Warner Bros.
 Records in 1997.
 The record was panned upon its release.
 It received gold record certification by the RIAA just two months after its release date.
-The album provided three singles, "Human Beings", "Latest Craze", and "Lost My Faith".
+The album provided two singles – "Human Beings" and "Lost My Faith".